-The texts generally cost about £1.50 each and where they catch most consumers out is that its not always obvious that you will be paying for these until you get a big phone bill.
+The texts generally cost about £1.50 each and where they catch most consumers out is that it is not always obvious that you will be paying for these until you get a big phone bill.

 I haven’t subscribed to any service but have been charged

-Many people subscribe to premium rate text messages inadvertently, usually by ticking or failing to untick a box on a website or replying to a message.
-Other examples I’ve seen is when you enter into a competition.
+Many people subscribe to premium rate text messages inadvertently, usually by ticking or failing to untick a box on a website, or by replying to a message.
+Other examples I have seen is when you enter into a competition.
 In all these examples, you could be signing up to a subscription service without actually knowing.

-Always read the terms and conditions if you sign up for competition, provide your number online or download something to your phone such as an APP.
-What you need to look out for is the small print that says you are agreeing to subscribe to a service.
+Always read the terms and conditions if you sign up for a competition, provide your number online, or download something to your phone such as an app.
+What you need to look out for is the small print which says you are agreeing to subscribe to a service.

 Your mobile phone provider will tell you that they cannot help.
 In these circumstances go to the Phone-paid Services Authority website – https://psauthority.org.uk/ which contains lots of useful advice and guidance on how to avoid premium rate text messages.